 Whether you are after sport or culture, a stay in Vallorcine has plenty to offer, plus all that breathtaking scenery!

-First settled by the Walsers, farmers from the German-speaking communities in Haut-Valais (Switzerland) in the 13th century, Vallorcine is still a peaceful, authentic part of the valley today.
+First settled by the Walser, farmers from the German-speaking communities in Haut-Valais (Switzerland) in the 13th century, Vallorcine is still a peaceful, authentic part of the valley today.
 Are you looking for somewhere to learn more about mountain culture?
 Welcome to Vallorcine!
 In stunning natural surroundings, the villagers here cherish an art de vivre that thrives on traditions and age-old know-how.